 Thanks for visiting Common Sense Investing.
 This blog is about personal finance for Canadians, with a focus on investing and portfolio management.

 Evidence drives the content on this blog.
 Rather than relying on predictions or feelings, evidence-based investing draws insights from academic research.
-It boils down to keeping costs low and diversifying broadly while emphasizing exposure to small cap, value, and highly profitable stocks.
-There is more detailed information about evidence-based investing in the FAQ.
-You won't find any predictions or stock picks here.
+It boils down to avoiding prediction, keeping costs low, and diversifying broadly.

 My name is Benjamin Felix.
 I am an associate portfolio manager with PWL Capital in Ottawa.
 I help Canadians invest their money and make smart financial decisions using the strategies described throughout this blog.